2014-Fall-UPT-PLDA/labs/week-02/week-02.md

 As a reminder, don't forget that you can consult the Haskell [cheat-sheet](../haskell-cheat-sheet.md) for quick reminders about various things.

+# Important!

+Work hard, the learning curve for the class will become even more steep.
+Feel free to contact us with any questions.

 ### Lambda calculus

 Recall that we implemented the `if` expression in terms of functions, following the tradition of lambda calculus.
 You can find the implementation in the [if-lambda.hs](./if-lambda.hs)  file.